- Newly created Berlin Institute for Scholarly Publishing to take on APE logistics

 The APE Conference has been self-financing and, on average, broke even with a small surplus.
 In the future, any surpluses arising from APE Conferences will be used to develop a curriculum to provide career development seminars for early-career publishers and researchers within the Berlin Institute for Scholarly Publishing, which will collaborate with other organizations to encourage and develop best-practice within the wider scholarly ecosystem.

-During the next weeks, the Program Committee will be convened and conference logistics – including virtual options – will be determined.
+During the next weeks, the Program Committee will be convened and conference logistics – including virtual options – will be determined with answers to “Can You Deduct Your Moving Expenses?
+How?“.
 The 16th APE Conference will take place from 11 to 13 January 2021 in Berlin.